 Saving Your Natural Teeth

 Endodontics specializes in the diagnosis and treatment of tooth pain.
 With two years of extra training beyond dental school, endodontists specialize in saving teeth from extraction.
-As such, they are experts in performing root canal treatment.
-People experiencing tooth pain can greatly benefit from treatment with an endodontist in Greater Heights.
+As such, they are experts in performing endodontics (root canal therapy) for Houston, TX dental patients.
+People experiencing tooth pain can greatly benefit from treatment with an endodontist in Houston.

-Why Choose Sunrise Dental for Endodontics (Root Canal Therapy)?
+Why Choose Sunrise Dental Center for Endodontics (Root Canal Therapy)?

 - Custom-Crafted Dental Restorations